 You have to put together a list of materials you want to use to teach.
 The following is a list of suggested materials:

 Books - Since you will have a schedule you can choose books at the library based on what you will be teaching for the week.
 If you can't find toddler books for a certain topic, don't worry.
 You can get books aimed at older children.
-Just look at the pictures and explain them and pick out only the simpler sentences to read.
+Just look at the pictures, discuss them, and pick out only the simpler sentences to read.

 Flashcards - many early education specialists dislike flashcards.
 However, they can be very effective and fun if used properly.
 You can easily make your own flashcards in Microsoft Word using the Tables feature.
 If you are teaching about seasons, you can make one or two flashcards for each season.
 Simply download pictures from Google Images.
-After you have shown all the cards you can play a game.
+After you have gone through all the cards, you can play a game.
 Spread the cards on the floor.
-If you have a flashcard with a snowman on it, you can say something like "We build snowmen in winter.
+If you have a flashcard with a snowman on it, you can say something like, "We build snowmen in winter.
 Which card is the winter card?"
-If the child, needs help, you can point to the snowman and say "This is the snowman.
+If your child, needs help, you can point to the snowman and say, "This is the snowman.
 So, this is the winter card."
 You can also make PowerPoint slides if you don't want to make paper flashcards.

 Songs - songs are a great way to teach.
 Just make up your own short, simple, and repetitive song.
-Sing your song throughout the day.
+Sing the song throughout the day.

 How to Teach a Toddler

 The information you will provide to a toddler (approximately 18 months up to 3 years) will be very basic.
 If you are teaching continents, you might show a picture of Asia and say this is Asia.
 Then one by one show pictures of animals that live in Asia.
 You can read a book about Chinese New Year celebrations or show pictures of Children's Day in Japan.
 You could find a short video of Indian dancers on YouTube.
 Constantly emphasize that they are from Asia.